This Is Our God (song): Composition

 "This Is Our God" is composed in the key of C with a tempo of 80 beats per minute and a musical time signature of 4/4.

 Critical reception

 Jonathan Andre, reviewing for 365 Days of Inspiring Media review, gave a positive remarks about the song, describing it as "something new and exciting, unique, powerful, and enjoyable," commending Wickham for making "such a powerful worship song."

+Awards and nominations

 Commercial performance

 "This Is Our God" debuted at number 15 on the US Hot Christian Songs chart dated January 28, 2023, concurrently charting at 26 on the US Christian Airplay chart, and number 29 on the Digital Song Sales chart, dated January 28, 2023.

 Music videos

 Phil Wickham published the official music video for "This Is Our God" on January 13, 2023, as well as the song's lyric video, through YouTube.